 On sites like streeteasy, you can filter out listings 'by owner only'.
 There is a huge difference between 'by owner only' and their ever deceiving 'no fee' filter.
 Just because you decide not to work with a broker while you are searching for an apartment does not mean a broker will not be on the other end of your search representing the owner.
 There is a huge distinction here so be sure to use the 'by owner only' and browse through those particular listings.

-On the actual listing, there is a clearer label that the apartment is for rent by owner where it says 'Contact Owner', instead of listing out a brokerage firm with a picture of the broker.
+On the actual listing, there is a clear label that the apartment is for rent by owner where it says 'Contact Owner', instead of listing out a brokerage firm with a picture of the broker.

-This is the more difficult part of the equation because brokers do provide much needed guidance as well as do some of the ground work.
-This may be much more important to first timers and maybe not as useful to the seasoned New Yorker.
+This is the more difficult part of the equation because brokers do provide much-needed guidance as well as do some of the groundwork.
+This may be much more important to first-timers and maybe not as useful to the seasoned New Yorker.
 There are a handful of tasks that you will have to prepare for when finding an apartment in NYC without a broker:

 - Setting and scheduling your own appointments to see the apartment.
 Luckily many property managers will post open house times on their websites for you to simply show up.
 For property managers who aren't posting open house times on their websites, you'll just have to email and start coordinating on your own.
 It's not glamorous but it's a guaranteed answer to how to find no-fee apartments NYC.

-- No broker presence means no guidance or anyone distinguishing for you the difference between a good, great or bad apartment.
+- No broker presence means no guidance or anyone distinguishing for you the difference between a good, great, or bad apartment.
 How do you know if you should take the apartment?
 In reality, you start to get a good feel for the market after a few apartment visits.
 Go with your gut after awhile.

 Good luck on the hunt.
-Again, if you're looking to rent directly from management companies transparentcity is exclusive to that end.
-Otherwise, streeteasy is a good bet as well.
+Again, if you're looking to rent directly from management companies Transparentcity is exclusive to that end.
+Otherwise, Streeteasy is a good bet as well.